 In the video, you see that my son loses interest for a few seconds.
 Follow their lead when you are working with them and then try to pull them back in to see if they’ll continue.
-You will be able to know if they are completely checked out 🙂
+Trust me; you will be able to know if and when they are completely checked out 🙂

 Does your toddler turn around and play with other toys when you try to ask them questions?

 Think about when you were in school, and a teacher picked on you randomly when you weren’t ready to answer.
 That was THE WORST, right?

 If your toddler doesn’t like to answer questions every time you try to check for understanding, that doesn’t mean that they don’t want to learn or they don’t understand the information.